-Compensation components of Aymeric Le Chatelier, Chief Executive Officer ad interim from 1 st January to 30 th June 2020, subject to a vote Amounts paid during the past financial year Amounts granted for the past financial year Presentation 2020 fixed compensation €225,000 €225,000 Base compensation paid in respect of his mandate from January 1 st until June 30 th 2020 as interim Chief Executive Officer 2020 annual variable compensation N/A €281,250 (Amount to be paid after approval of the 2021 Shareholders' Meeting, subject to its yes vote) For the 2020 financial year, the Board of Directors, during the meeting held 12 February 2020, has decided to set an annual target variable compensation of EUR 450,000 gross, which may vary within a range from 0 to 200% (i.e. from 0 to EUR 900,000) according to the following quantifiable and qualitative performance criteria: the two- thirds of this target amount is based on quantifiable criteria of equal weight related to the achievement of certain levels of consolidated net sales, core operating income, diluted earnings per share and cash flows and, for the balance, managerial, strategic and CSR qualitative criteria.
-The Board of Directors, on the recommendation of the Compensation Committee on 10 February 2021, set the amount of the annual variable compensation of Aymeric Le Chatelier, Interim Chief Executive Officer, at ε 281,250.
+Compensation components of Aymeric Le Chatelier, Chief Executive Officer ad interim from 1 st January to 30 th June 2020, subject to a vote Amounts paid during the past financial year Amounts granted for the past financial year Presentation 2020 fixed compensation €225,000 €225,000 Base compensation paid in respect of his mandate from January 1 st until June 30 th 2020 as interim Chief Executive Officer 2020 annual variable compensation N/A €281,250 (Amount to be paid after approval of the 2021 Shareholders' Meeting, subject to its yes vote) For the 2020 financial year, the Board of Directors, during the meeting held 12 February 2020, has decided to set an annual target variable compensation of €450,000 gross, which may vary within a range from 0 to 200% ( i.e. from 0 to €900,000) according to the following quantifiable and qualitative performance criteria: the two- thirds of this target amount is based on quantifiable criteria of equal weight related to the achievement of certain levels of consolidated net sales, core operating income, diluted earnings per share and cash flows and, for the balance, managerial, strategic and CSR qualitative criteria.
+The Board of Directors, on the recommendation of the Compensation Committee on 10 February 2021, set the amount of the annual variable compensation of Aymeric Le Chatelier, Interim Chief Executive Officer, at €281,250.

-Compensation components of Aymeric Le Chatelier, Chief Executive Officer ad interim from 1 st January to 30 th June 2020, subject to a vote Amounts paid during the past financial year Amounts granted for the past financial year Presentation Stock options, performance shares or any other long- term benefit (warrants, etc.) N/A 290,883€ (Book value of performance shares granted for the past financial year) The Board of Directors, which met on May 29, 2020, decided, under the Company's performance share plan, upon proposal of the Compensation Committee, to set the number of shares thus allocated to Aymeric Le Chatelier, Interim Chief Executive Officer, at 4,690 performance shares.
-This grant represents 0,01% of the share capital on the day of the grant.Acquisition of the performance shares will be subject to a condition of presence and of performance which will be checked at the end of a vesting period of 3 years from the date of grant.
+Compensation components of Aymeric Le Chatelier, Chief Executive Officer ad interim from 1 st January to 30 th June 2020, subject to a vote Amounts paid during the past financial year Amounts granted for the past financial year Presentation Stock options, performance shares or any other long- term benefit (warrants, etc.) N/A €290,883 (Book value of performance shares granted for the past financial year) The Board of Directors, which met on May 29, 2020, decided, under the Company's performance share plan, upon proposal of the Compensation Committee, to set the number of shares thus allocated to Aymeric Le Chatelier, Interim Chief Executive Officer, at 4,690 performance shares.
+This grant represents 0.01% of the share capital on the day of the grant.
+Acquisition of the performance shares will be subject to a condition of presence and of performance which will be checked at the end of a vesting period of 3 years from the date of grant.
 Acquired shares will not be subject to a holding period.
-The performance conditions are based for 40% of the number of shares granted on an external criterion measuring the relative performance of lpsen's stock price compared to that of the other issuers which are part of the STOXX TMI 600 Healthcare index, for 40% of the number of shares granted on an internal criterion based on the achievement of Corporate Social Responsibility (CSR) criteria.
+The performance conditions are based for 40% of the number of shares granted on an external criterion measuring the relative performance of IPSEN's stock price compared to that of the other issuers which are part of the STOXX TMI 600 Healthcare index, for 40% of the number of shares granted on an internal criterion based on the operating income of the Group's activities, excluding Business Development transactions, and for 20% of the number of Shares granted, on an internal criterion based on the achievement of Corporate Social Responsibility (CSR) criteria.